thijsBoet/js-algorithms-and-data-structures/README.md

 - O(n^2) Quadratic –every element in a collection needs to be compared to ever other element.
 Two nested loopsO(2^n)
 - O(2^n) Exponential –recursive algorithms that solves a problem of size NO(n!)
 - O(n!)
 Factorial –you are adding a loop for every element

+1. Arithmetic operations are constant time
+2. Variable assignments are constant time
+3. Accessing elements in an array (index) or object (key) are constant time
+4. In a loop, the time complexity is the length of the loop times the complexity of whatever happens inside the loop